Intern Charles Miro-Quesada from Monserrat College of Art

 WENHAM MUSEUM MARKETING INTERN – Spring 2019, Summer 2019, Fall 2019

-Wenham Museum in Wenham, MA is seeking a Marketing Intern for the Fall 2017 and Spring 2018 semester to join its dynamic and energetic team.
+Wenham Museum in Wenham, MA is seeking a Marketing Intern for the upcoming semesters to join its dynamic and energetic team.
 The Marketing Intern assists the Wenham Museum Marketing Manager with promotion of museum exhibitions, events and programs.

 Writing press releases for newspapers, magazines and websites; designing mass promotional marketing collateral and emails using Constant Contact to promote upcoming museum events and exhibitions.
 Collaborate on print, social media and radio campaigns for upcoming exhibitions, programs and events.
 The Marketing Intern is also responsible for maintaining records relating to departmental activities, files, and press clippings.